rwmjones/rhrq-riscv-extensions/article.md

 discover what extensions are supported in your hardware.
 We will also cover what hardware today supports particular extensions as well as looking at QEMU's support for extensions.

+As this article is about extending the ISA, we will not cover non-ISA extensions in any detail.

 ### Why Extensions?